-Reportable injuries, diseases or dangerous occurrences include:
+School staff: reportable injuries, diseases or dangerous occurrences

+These include:

-- Death - > Specified injuries.
-These are: - Fractures, other than to fingers, thumbs and toes - Amputations - Any injury likely to lead to permanent loss of sight or reduction in sight - Any crush injury to the head or torso causing damage to the brain or internal organs - Serious burns (including scalding) - · Any scalping requiring hospital treatment - Any loss of consciousness caused by head injury or asphyxia - Any other injury arising from working in an enclosed space, which leads to hypothermia or heat-induced illness, or requires resuscitation or admittance to hospital for more than 24 hours - > Injuries where an employee is away from work or unable to perform their normal work duties for more than 7 consecutive days - > Where an accident leads to someone being taken to hospital - > Where something happens that does not result in an injury, but could have done - > Near-miss events that do not result in an injury, but could have done.
+- > Death - > Specified injuries, which are: - Fractures, other than to fingers, thumbs and toes - Amputations - Any injury likely to lead to permanent loss of sight or reduction in sight - Any crush injury to the head or torso causing damage to the brain or internal organs - Serious burns (including scalding) which: - o Covers more than 10% of the whole body's total surface area; or - o Causes significant damage to the eyes, respiratory system or other vital organs - Any scalping requiring hospital treatment - Any loss of consciousness caused by head injury or asphyxia - Any other injury arising from working in an enclosed space which leads to hypothermia or heatinduced illness, or requires resuscitation or admittance to hospital for more than 24 hours

+- > Work-related injuries that lead to an employee being away from work or unable to perform their normal work duties for more than 7 consecutive days (not including the day of the incident).
+In this case, School Office Manager when it has been agreed by the Headteacher or Senior Teacher will report these to Suffolk LA and the HSE as needed soon as reasonably practicable and in any event within 15 days of the accident - > Occupational diseases where a doctor has made a written diagnosis that the disease is linked to occupational exposure.
+These include: - Carpal tunnel syndrome - Severe cramp of the hand or forearm - Occupational dermatitis, e.g. from exposure to strong acids or alkalis, including domestic bleach - Hand-arm vibration syndrome - Occupational asthma, e.g from wood dust - Tendonitis or tenosynovitis of the hand or forearm - · Any occupational cancer - Any disease attributed to an occupational exposure to a biological agent - > Near-miss events that do not result in an injury, but could have done.
 Examples of near-miss events relevant to schools include, but are not limited to: - The collapse or failure of load-bearing parts of lifts and lifting equipment - The accidental release of a biological agent likely to cause severe human illness - The accidental release or escape of any substance that may cause a serious injury or damage to health - An electrical short circuit or overload causing a fire or explosion